sucho-archiving/sucho-archiving.github.io/index.md

 <img src="/assets/images/suchoposter-small.jpg" width="200px" style="float:right;" title="Credit: Vlad Kholodnyi (@kholodnyi_vlad)">

 We are a group of more than 1,300 cultural heritage professionals – librarians, archivists, researchers, programmers – working together to identify and archive at-risk sites, digital content, and data in Ukrainian cultural heritage institutions while the country is under attack.
 We are using a combination of technologies to crawl and archive sites and content, including the [Internet Archive’s Wayback Machine](https://archive.org/web/), the [Browsertrix crawler](https://github.com/webrecorder/browsertrix-crawler).
-So far we have saved more than 40TB of scanned documents, artworks and many other digital materials from 4,500+ websites of Ukrainian museums, libraries and archives.
+So far we have saved more than 50TB of scanned documents, artworks and many other digital materials from 5,000+ websites of Ukrainian museums, libraries and archives.

 **Visit our [OpenCollective page](https://opencollective.com/sucho) to support us financially.**

 **March 8, 2022 press release:** [Volunteers Unite to Archive Ukrainian Cultural Heritage](press-release-20220308-volunteers-unite)

 **Для людей в Україні**: [Що робить SUCHO?](/ukraina)

+{% include youtubePlayer.html id=page.7PG1C5_SSd8 %}

 # How can I help?